Illinois Court Records

 A DUI conviction is a permanent offense on an offender's driving record.
 Likewise, Illinois law does not make provisions for guilty offenders to expunge or seal records of a DUI conviction.
 However, if a DUI offender was not charged with a crime, successfully contests the charges in court, or found not guilty of DUI, the party may petition the court to seal or expunge the records.

 Records that are considered public may be accessible from some third-party websites.
-These websites often make searching simpler, as they are not limited by geographic location, and search engines on these sites may help when starting a search for a specific or multiple records.
+Operating independently of any state entity, these websites often make searching simpler.
+Such sites are not limited by geographic location and offer flexible search options that may help when starting a search for a specific or multiple records.
 To begin using such a search engine on a third-party or government website, interested parties usually must provide:

-• The name of the person involved in the record, unless said person is a juvenile
+- The name of the person involved in the record, unless said person is a juvenile

-• The location or assumed location of the record or person involved.
+- The location or assumed location of the record or person involved.
 This includes information such as the city, county, or state that person resides in or was accused in.

 Third-party sites are independent from government sources, and are not sponsored by these government agencies.
 Because of this, record availability on third-party sites may vary.